Golf Tutorials

 By Spencer Lanoue

 Getting your hands to work correctly in the golf swing is one of the most powerful, yet widely misunderstood, parts of the game.
-So many golfers either try to consciously force their hands to turn over or, conversely, try to hold them completely rigid through impact.
-Both approaches zap power and create nasty hooks or slices.
+Many golfers either try to consciously force their hands to turn over or, conversely, try to hold them completely rigid through impact.
+Both approaches zap power and create undesirable hooks or slices.
 The truth is, proper hand and forearm rotation - often called the release - is a natural and smooth action that squares the clubface for that flush, powerful, and straight contact we all crave.
 This guide will break down exactly what your hands should be doing, when they should be doing it, and give you some simple, actionable drills to finally nail the feeling.

 What "Hand Rotation" Really Means (And Why It Doesn't Involve Flipping)

 Before we go any further, let's clear something up.
 When we talk about "rotating your hands," it's easy to picture an aggressive, last-second flip of the wrists through the ball.
 This is one of the most common swing faults, leading to thin shots, fat shots, and a total loss of consistency.
 Successful hand action isn't a flip, it's a gradual and powerful unwinding of the forearms that is led by the body's turn.
+To avoid these common swing faults, focus on the overall body mechanics.

 Think about a more natural athletic motion, like skipping a stone or throwing a frisbee.
 Your hand and forearm don't stay locked in one position.
 They rotate naturally through the release to generate speed and control the tool's direction.
 Your golf swing is no different.
-The rotation is a result of a good sequence down through the downswing.
+The rotation is a result of a good sequence through the downswing.
 You don't "make" it happen, you "let" it happen by using your body correctly.

 The entire goal of this motion is simple: to start your downswing with the clubface slightly open (as it naturally is when you create lag) and return it to a perfectly square position at the moment of impact.
-This an effective transfer of energy and a straight ball flight.
+This ensures an effective transfer of energy and a straight ball flight.

 A Step-by-Step Guide to Perfect Hand Action